 The City of Charleston Police Department primarily provides crime information for criminal offenses (including attempts) committed on-campus and for the area around the MUSC campus designated public property that is within the same reasonably contiguous geographic area of the institution.
-Charleston County Sheriff's Office, S.C.
-Department of Health and Environmental Control, the South Carolina Department of Natural Resources Law Enforcement, S.C.
-Highway

-Patrol, and South Carolina Law Enforcement Division will also be requested to provide statistics for any offenses committed on-campus and on designated public property that is within the same reasonably contiguous geographic area of the institution.
+Charleston County Sheriff's Office will also be requested to provide statistics for any offenses committed on-campus and on designated public property that is within the same reasonably contiguous geographic area of the institution.